What is Product Marketing? A Comprehensive Guide

 What is Product Marketing?

 Product marketing, at its very essence, is about getting a product to market and making sure it succeeds once it gets there.
-This means getting to know the target audience inside out, offering an unique position for the product, and presenting its value in a customer irresistible way.
+This means getting to know the target audience inside out, offering a unique position for the product, and presenting its value in a customer irresistible way.

 And while general marketing aims for brand awareness or lead generation for various products or services, product marketing zooms in on a singular product.
 This is to ensure that the product features, the messaging, the strategies all work harmoniously together to serve the needs of the intended users.